othmbela/dbn-based-nids/README.md

 ## Requirements

 All the experiments were conducted using a 64-bit Intel(R) Core(TM) i7-7500U CPU with 16GB RAM in Windows 10 environment.
 The models have been implemented in Python v3.8.2 using the PyTorch v1.9.0 library.

+## References
+<a id="1">[1]</a>
+Iman Sharafaldin, Arash Habibi Lashkari, and Ali A. Ghorbani, “Toward Generating a New Intrusion Detection Dataset and Intrusion Traffic Characterization”, 4th International Conference on Information Systems Security and Privacy (ICISSP), Portugal, January 2018

 ## License